ComfyUI Extension: ComfyUI-Y7-SBS-2Dto3D

-Convert 2D images or videos into 3D side-by-side (SBS) formats
+Convert 2D images and videos to 3D SBS (side-by-side) format

-Two custom ComfyUI nodes that convert 2D images or videos into 3D stereoscopic side-by-side (SBS) format, viewable on a variety of VR headsets like the Meta Quest, Apple Vision Pro, HTC Vive, and other compatible devices.
-But if you don't have any of those, there's always Cross-eyed mode ;)
+Two ComfyUI custom nodes that convert 2D images or videos into a simulated 3D side-by-side (SBS) format, viewable on compatible devices such as VR/AR headsets like Meta Quest, Apple Vision Pro, HTC Vive, or even those crappy cardboard ones.

 ComfyUI Manager